LinkedInLearning/advanced-bitbucket-pipelines-3925184/ch0_intro/00_03_using_the_exercise_files/README.md

 1. The exercise files are organized in directories by chapter and video.
 1. Locate the chapter and video that correspond to the course content.
-1. Use the files as needed, uploading them to a Bitbucket, applying them in the AWS web interface, or modifying them in your local editor.
+1. Use the files as needed by adding them to a Bitbucket repo, applying them in the AWS web interface, or modifying them in your local editor.

 <!-- FooterStart -->
 ---